mehravanshl/Telecom_Churn_analysis_EDA/README.md

-📊 Telecom Customer Churn Analysis
+📊 Telecom Customer Churn AnalysiS

 📌 Project Overview

 This project analyzes customer churn data from a telecommunications company to identify the factors influencing customer attrition.
 The goal is to uncover actionable insights that can help improve customer retention and support data-driven business decisions.